-The Punch At Erum's Party As Zach arrived at the apartment, he saw it was in packed.
+The Punch At Erum's Party Arriving at Erum's apartment, Zach saw it was in packed.
 The host was expanding his business by showing off his success, after deals that had gone very well.
-So he'd invited both current and former customers, and associates or bigger fish he wanted to show off to.
+So he'd invited both current and former customers, and associates.
+Not to mention bigger fish he wanted to show off to.
 Given his situation, Zach wondered why he was invited?
 Either his host wanted to make a play at being a peace-maker or perhaps wanted to use Zach as a tool in cutting his ties with Open Skies trading.
 Getting a feel for the party, Zach knew being used to cut ties wouldn't likely end well for either Open Skies or him, even if it benefitted their host.
 Zach also knew he was a beggar invited to this particular feast, but had an ace as his hole card.
 Hoping to improve on his friendly contacts and grab a chance to smooth things over with Open Skies, Zach had the cargo of machine parts to build deals on.
-So he was not empty handed.
+So he wasn't empty handed.

 The bad news was that Open Skies had seen their share of successes themselves, and their team arrived at the party a bit lit.
 With all the refreshments at the party, they led many invitations to the others to celebrate.
 That meant they were at the party and well toasted before Zach arrived.
 And quickly, Zach found himself introduced to a number of factors by Erum Dalunica himself!
 As Dalunica guided him, it was clear their relationship was favorable and Erum wanted the others to see that.
 One of the others he found himself introduced to was a man from Ling Standard Products.
 Zach knew LSP, Like SuSAG, was one of the biggest players on the Imperial economic stage.
 Pervasive throughout the Imperium, LSP was well known for both positive and negative reasons through space.
 Locally, they were well known for their on-going trade conflict with the rising MegaCorporation Oberlindes, out of the Regina Subsector.
 One thing that could be very uncomfortable for Zach was that Oberlindes had the support of Duke Norris, patron of the Knights he traveled with.
 This could put him at cross positions with LSP if it came up.